Christmas in New York City Itinerary: A Magical 4 Day NYC Christmas Plan

 6. Take the Subway or Walk

 Traffic is notoriously bad in December, and walking is often faster than taking a cab.
-Subways are the most efficient way to get around, as I mentioned before use the OMNY tap to pay system for quick access.
+Subways are the most efficient way to get around, use the OMNY tap to pay system for quick access.

 If you are going to be in the city on Christmas Day, you’ll want to make sure places like museums, restaurants, and attractions are open or if they close early.
 Be sure to check official websites or call before locking in plans.